 Graphics Cards Under $250 – Intel and AMD

 If you’re looking for a good graphics card in the $250 price range, you’ll be looking at the RX 580 and the GTX 1060 3GB version.
 I’d give a substantial advantage to the GTX 1060 3GB in DirectX 11 games.
 For those who are wondering, the RX 580 narrows the gap or even beats the GTX 1060 6GB in many DirectX 12 titles.
 Unfortunately, it’s simply not a big enough deal right now.

 Another issue is that RX 580s are coming in at around $350 while the 1060 3GB can be had for around $250.
 Until the cryptocurrency boom levels out a bit, it just doesn’t make sense to go with the 580 here.

 Still, either one of these cards should give you the ability to play AAA games in ultra settings at 1080p and even many games in 1440p.
 That kind of performance from a $250 card is something AMD and NVIDIA fans should be excited about.

 Stepping up from here you’re looking at a substantial budget increase.
 The GTX 1070 has hovered around $400 for several months now.
-Downgrading I’d recommend the 4GB RX 470.
-It performs nearly as well as the RX 480 4GB and can be found for as low as $170.
-The performance drop between this and the $250 RX 480 8GB is not that big of a deal, either.
+Downgrading, the 570 is good if you can find a decent price or even the 1050Ti if you’re not much of a AAA title gamer.
+The 570 performs nearly as well as the RX 580 4GB and can be found for as low as $170.

-If you’d prefer another option, here are some other cheap and good Skylake motherboards to consider.
+If you’d prefer another option, here are some other good Z370 options to consider.

 It’s true that you could bag the solid state drive here and put more towards your graphics card.
 That being said, I think most people who actually use their gaming PC beyond simply gaming would regret that decision.
 The speed differential from the time you turn on your computer to when you turn it off is monumental.